Key figures for February 2025

 State fatality rate

 Fatality rates more accurately describe the risk of death within jurisdictions by adjusting for population.
-The Northern Territory consistently had the highest fatality rate over the past 5 years, reaching 22.7 deaths per 100,000 people for the 12 months ending December 2024 (85.6% increase from the previous year).
-Western Australia had the second highest at 6.2 deaths per 100,000 people (13.9% increase from the previous year), although still 3.6 times lower than that of the Northern Territory.
-The fatality rates of Tasmania and Queensland were 5.6 and 5.4 deaths per 100,000 (8.8% decrease and 6.6% increase from the previous year respectively).
-ACT continued to report the lowest fatality rate, at 2.3 deaths per 100,000 population (170.5% increase from the previous year).
+The fatality rate for Northern Territory reached 20.7 deaths per 100,000 people for the 12 months ending February 2025 (28.3% increase from the previous year).
+Tasmania had the second highest rate at 6.4 deaths per 100,000 people (19.1% increase from the previous year), although still 3.2 times lower than that of Northern Territory.
+The fatality rates of Western Australia and Queensland were 6.3 and 5.2 deaths per 100,000 (11.8% increase and 0.4% decrease from the previous year respectively).
+Australian Capital Territory reported the lowest fatality rate, at 2.1 deaths per 100,000 population (228.2% increase from the previous year).

 State fatality rate - past 12 months